 Register now: Allergy Pals/Allies winter session for kids 7-15

 These online sessions are fun, engaging and have received outstanding feedback from previous participants.
-Watch the video below to learn about this program works, how it has impacted Benjamin’s life, and register your child now to save their spot!
+Watch the video below to learn how this program works, and how it impacted Benjamin’s life.
+Register your child today to save their spot!

 Pryde Family Grant

 For graduate students, medical students, and healthcare professionals with an interest in food allergy/anaphylaxis.
 The Pryde Family Grant offers two grants valued at $500 each to help cover the costs of attending an academic program or event related to food allergy.
-Read about last year’s recipients, Connor Prosty and Rishma Chooniedass.
+Read about last year’s recipients, Alyssa Burrows and Andrew Thompson.

 Robyn Allen Leadership Award

 For a healthcare professional, industry representative, government representative, or an individual who has exemplified extraordinary leadership and dedication in the advancement of food allergy awareness and education.
-Read about last year’s recipient, Dr. Waleed Alqurashi.
+Read about last year’s recipient, Dr. Julia Upton.

 Sabrina Shannon Memorial Award

 For students entering their first year or continuing their studies at a post-secondary institution.
 Students can apply for a chance to receive one of two awards valued at $1,000 each.
 Applicants do not need to have food allergies to be eligible for the award.
-Read about last year’s recipients, Marissa Kaminski and Ella VanderLelie.
+Read about last year’s recipients, Maeve Gillis and Aliegha Dixon.

-The new year is well underway, and we’re here to help you manage your food allergy with confidence.
-Brush up on your food allergy knowledge with our resources below and be sure to share with others to create a community that is allergy aware.
-Plus, find out what to do if you have an allergic reaction to a food that you thought was safe.
+The new year is well underway, and we’re ready to help you manage your food allergy with confidence.
+Refresh your food allergy and anaphylaxis knowledge with our resources below and share with others.
+Plus, find out what to do if you have an allergic reaction to a food that was supposed to be safe.

 Epinephrine first and the role of Benadryl® in anaphylaxis